dedale-fet/Distributed-Learning-Toolbox/README.md

 * Space variant deconvolution of galaxy survey images (package: Distributed Space Variant Deconvolution)
 * Hyperspectral and color image super resolution  (package: Distributed Sparce Coupled Dictionary Learning)

-Please refer to the documentation in each sub-folder for more details on how to use the toolbox, deploy, and execute each application.
+Prior referring to the the documentation in each sub-folder on how to use the toolbox for each application, please read the following guidelines for deploying and configuring the toolbox.

 ## Prerequisities for deploying and using the toolbox

+The implementation of the Distributed Learning Architecture considers the use of the [Apache Spark distributed computing framework](https://spark.apache.org/).

 ### Software packages and Operating System

-The implementation of the Distributed Learning Architecture considers the use of the Apache Spark distributed computing framework.
 The prerequisities for installing a Spark-compliant cluster over a set of working terminals are:

 * Linux OS (tested with Ubuntu 16.04.3 LTS)